FORCE: Physics-aware Human-object Interaction: Experiments

 \subsection{Baselines}

-To our best knowledge, the most related works to ours are NSM \cite{nsm} and SAMP \cite{samp} since they both synthesize human-object interactions.
-We train each baseline method on the \model dataset using their publicly released codes.
+To our knowledge, the most related works to ours are NSM \cite{nsm} and SAMP \cite{samp} as they both enable real-time generation human-object interaction with a user-controller.
+We also compare our method with InterDiff~\cite{xu2023interdiff}, a state-of-the-art method that leverages the diffusion model.

+We train the baseline methods on our captured dataset using their publicly released codes.
 These methods neglect the physics attributes of the interaction.
-To measure the effectiveness of our intuitive physics encoding, we adapt these baselines by additionally conditioning on the resistive force and the binary hand contact.
+To measure the effectiveness of our intuitive physics encoding, we adapt NSM and SAMP by additionally conditioning on the resistive force and the binary hand contact.
 We refer to these modified baselines as NSM+ and SAMP+.
 Moreover, we evaluate two ablative variations of~\model\removespace.
 One model is without the physics encoding $\set{F}$, and the other one is without the contact prediction.